Marco-Salvi/cwl-test/wf5301/README.md

 ## Manual Step

 In the spreadsheets there is a manual step (ST530101) that is executed before the workflow starts.
 This step is the preparation of the input data.
 Since it is a manual step it is not represented in the CWL workflow.

+## Inconsistencies

+In the spreadsheet, `SS5301` should be executed in parallel with `SS5302` but there is also is a dependency between them: `SS5302` requires the output of `SS5301`.
+Depending on the meaning of "executed in parallel" this could be an inconsistency in the spreadsheet.
+In the CWL the parallel execution is not represented.